Nikon B500 vs Sony A77

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the B500 and the A77 have been discontinued, but can regularly be found used on eBay.
+Both the B500 and the A77 have been discontinued, but can regularly be found used on ebay.
 The A77 was replaced by the Sony A77 II, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the B500 and A77 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Sony A77 Manual.

 So what conclusions can be drawn?
 Is the Nikon B500 better than the Sony A77 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.